rodoshi16/FraudIQ---ML/README.md

 # **FraudIQ – ML Risk Analysis Tool**

-FraudIQ is a machine learning-powered fraud detection prototype designed to help financial institutions assess the risk of credit card transactions.
+FraudIQ is a machine learning-powered tool for assessing the risk of credit card transactions.
+Built as a full-stack prototype, it allows users to interact with a logistic regression model in real time and generate transaction risk reports.

 ![FraudIQ Dashboard](https://github.com/user-attachments/assets/53ddb62e-ad69-4334-8db1-4c7dbbdc63ac)